NeuralNetworkingAlaskan/fuckthisshit/docs/architecture.md

 The user or Agent 0 is at the top of the hierarchy, delegating tasks to subordinate agents, which can further delegate to other agents.
 Each agent can utilize tools and access the shared assets (prompts, memory, knowledge, extensions and instruments) to perform its tasks.

 ## Runtime Architecture
-Agent Zero's runtime architecture is built around Docker containers:
+Agent Zero's original runtime relied entirely on Docker containers:

 1. **Host System (your machine)**:
    - Requires only Docker and a web browser